tsemach/typescript-txjs/README.md

 ### What's New

+**since 0.0.15**
+- Adding Symbol support as mountpoint identifier. see TxMountPoint below for more details

 **since 0.0.8** - adding TxComponent creating a component using Angular style decorator.
 - **`TxComponent`** adding Angular style TypeScript decorator for more convenient way of creating a component.